tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 After Kaisers-Tengelmann closed their doors, Bringmeister went to [EDEKA](https://www.edeka.de/) along with many stationary shops.
 This was the time I joined the team in 2018.
-EDEKA invested a lot of money and modernized old structures - including the software backend!
+EDEKA invested a lot of money and modernized old structures - including the software backend.
 The day I started, there were still laptops lying around in the office running production code.
 But things were about to change!
 EDEKA hired a lot of new people, and we re-wrote large parts of the old code base.